uploadcare/uploadcare-widget-tab-effects/README.md

 `effects` can either be a string holding one or more comma-separated effects or an array of strings (JS only).
+You can also enable all effects by setting the option to `all`.

 Available effects: